Urala-Communications/the-markets/README.md

 Currently the lists of market categories are kept in market.js, this is used for fetching data and rendering IndexList components throughout the app.

 The layouts/default file currently takes care of all data collection processes.
-Rather than use the store data is emitted to pages and components via the event bus.
+Rather than use the store, data is emitted to pages and components via the event bus.

 Within the pages directory we have subdirectories for each market category i.e. /cryptocurrency.
-Each subdirectory containes an index page which lists all symbols of it's type and a _symbol page for individual symbols details and charts.
+Each subdirectory contains an index page which lists all symbols of it's type and a _symbol page for individual symbol details and charts.
 There are also subdirectories for our different Strapi content sections - personal-finance, analysis, magazine, trading-101.

 ---